Abandoned Cart Email (Architect)

 UTM

-Urchin Tracking Module (UTM) parameters are five variants of URL parameters used by marketers to track the effectiveness of online marketing campaigns.
+Urchin Tracking Module (UTM) parameters are five URL parameter variants used by marketers to track the effectiveness of online marketing campaigns.

 Vertical Platform

-Business niches where vendors serve a specific audience and their set of needs.
+Business niches where vendors serve a specific audience and its needs.

 Workflow

-Automated email workflows allow you to set up an email or series of emails sent to your customers based on their store activities (e.g., abandoned cart).
+Automated email workflows let you set up emails or email sequences sent to your customers based on their store activity (e.g., abandoned carts).